What Is Subordinated Debt?

 What’s an example of subordinated debt?

-Subordinated debt can refer to any debts that fall behind senior debt in priority, but ahead of a business’s common equity.
+Subordinated debt can refer to any debts that fall behind senior debt in priority, but ahead of the common equity belonging to a business.
 One example can be bonds issued by banks or asset-backed securities.

 Does subordinated debt count as equity?